CartoDB/carto.js/doc/ui_functions.md

 ## vis.addOverlay(infobox)

 Similar to a tooltip, an infobox displays a small box when you hover your mouse over a map feature.
-When opening an infobox on a map, _the position of the infobox is fixed_, and always appears in the same position; depending on how you defined the position values for the infobox.
+When viewing an infobox on a map, _the position of the infobox is fixed_, and always appears in the same position; depending on how you defined the position values for the infobox.

 #### Example